megabyte-labs/install.doctor/docs/CHEZMOI-INTRO.md

 * Environment Variable: `SLACK_API_TOKEN`

+### Surge.sh Username

+**Environment Variable Only** Add your surge.sh username to automatically sign into surge.sh.
+Encrypted password should be stored in `.chezmoitemplates/secrets/key-surgesh-password` to leverage this functionality.

 ### Tailscale Auth Key

 **Environment Variable Only** Add a Tailscale authentication key so that Tailscale can be automatically connected to your Tailscale network.